Jayden-Harris/Jayden-Harris/README.md

 Jayden E.L.
 Harris
 Conceptual Architect & Symbolic Technologist
-*"The greatest freedom in thought is to imagine there was never a box at all."*
+*"The greatest freedom in thought is not to think outside the box, but to think as though the box was never there"*